Albert Janse Ryckman

 By the mid-1660s, Albert had married Cornelia Quackenbush - daughter of a Beverwyck brickmaker.
-They became Albany householders with a large family of at least twelve children.
+These Ryckmans became prominent Albany householders with a large family of at least twelve children.
 Both parents were members of the Albany Dutch church and were active in church affairs.

 Albert Janse was a brewer - perhaps the most prominent Albany brewmaster of the late seventeenth century.
-Among his customers were the fort and the Dutch church where Deacon Ryckman frequently supplied beer for funerals.
-His house and brewery were located riverside stretching along today's Broadway.
-As a producer of one of the most highly sought American commodities, Albert Ryckman became quite wealthy - with a property assessment that rivalled that of the most successful fur traders.
-In 1690, he was identified as a merchant dealing in materials for repairing canoes.
+Among his clients were the fort and the Dutch church where Deacon Ryckman frequently supplied beer for funerals and other occasions.
+His house and brewery were located riverside stretching along the east side of today's Broadway.
+As the premier producer of one of the most highly sought American commodities, Albert Ryckman became quite wealthy - with a property assessment that rivaled that of the most successful fur traders.
+In 1690, he also was identified as a merchantand was dealing in materials for repairing canoes.
 He also acquired a number of house and garden lots close to the shoreline.
 Sometimes, he was referred to as "Captain" Ryckman.
 In 1697, his household included three additional men - probably three of his grown sons Johannes, Pieter, Albert, Jr., or Harmanus.

 Albert Ryckman filed his will in 1736.
 Probably into his nineties, at that time he still thought of himself as an "Albany county brewer."
 Although Cornelia was still alive, she was not mentioned when he divided his estate among his living children.
 He died in January 1737 and was buried from the Albany Dutch church.